 The evaluation pathway for pilots, demonstrations, and assessments is based on each effort’s scale, budget, scope, and the availability of external data.
 The Company’s EM&V team will provide guidance beginning at the Plan stage for all pilots, demonstrations, and assessments to ensure design and data collection are suitable to allow for effective evaluation.
 In cases where an independent evaluation is appropriate, the EM&V team will run the evaluation.
 For guidelines on the stakeholder review process and which pilots, demonstrations, and assessments will receive an independent evaluation, please see Attachment 8.
 The evaluation will follow the same established evaluation framework used in evaluations of established programs.
-This includes management of the independent evaluation vendor by the Company’s EM&V team in consultation with the EERMC and OER.
+This includes management of the independent evaluation vendor by the Company’s EM&V team in consultation with the EEC and OER.
 See Attachment 8 for further details on pilots, demonstrations, and assessments.

 The EM&V team will follow the Company’s standard procurement policy that cuts across programs in order to achieve the lowest cost procurement of required external services while enabling the Company to minimize administrative costs, deliver on program commitments, and meet time-sensitive regulatory deadlines.
 The Company’s standard procurement policy is supported and enforced by a stand-alone internal procurement function.
 Contract characteristics below certain thresholds are eligible for sole sourcing while contract characteristics above thresholds require competitive procurement - unless it can be demonstrated to the procurement organization that securing multiple bids is not possible or practical.

 Final reports along with graphical executive summaries will be made publicly available upon completion of the evaluation studies.
-All complete graphical executive summaries will be provided as a handout at EERMC meetings and posted on the EERMC website.
+All complete graphical executive summaries will be provided as a handout at EEC meetings and posted on the EEC website.

 Commercial and Industrial Planned Studies